liebannam/pipes/README.txt

 Howdy there!

 This is still very much in development, so please accept my apologies if anything is confusing (or worse, wrong!).
 -Anna Lieb (7/3/2015)
+contact me with comments/suggestions/questions: lieb.anna.m@gmail.com

 /\/\/\\/\/\/\\/\/\/\\/\/\/\\/\/\/\\/\/\/\/\\
 Section (0): Introduction